SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Everytime opening 'visudo' is also a risky.
 Linux has given one location 'vim /etc/sudoers.d'
 - vim /etc/sudoers.d/DevOps (Created folder) --> %devops ALL=(ALL) /usr/bin/yum,/usr/bin/systemctl
 - vim /etc/sudoers.d/Admin (Created folder) --> %admin ALL=(ALL) ALL

-- What is 3 tier architecture ?
-Frontend, Backend and Database servers.
+- What is 3-tier architecture ?
+What are Frontend, Backend and Database servers ?
+- Frontend (WEB) and Backend (API) are Stateless ; DB is Statefull.
+WEB and API will work only when DB is in existence.
+- Example of CRUD over DB facebook.
+We are using web servers as nginx on HTTP (80) protocol only, it can also use HTTPS.
+- We use nginx because it can handle heavy traffic and most popular web server.
+Nginx is used as reverse proxy.
 - In previous session, how do we connected to servers in gitbash ?
+Using keys but from now we connect through putty sessions.
+- How to create a putty session for a server to connect ?
+This is username and password authentication not using keypair.
 - Then how do we connect to servers using putty and super putty (Extension for putty) ?
 - In gitbash we call private key as '.pem' but in putty we call it as '.ppk' (Putty private key)
 - How to create this putty private key ?
 Load '.pem' file in puttygen and save with .ppk extension